 Registered investment companies are an important segment of the asset management industry in the United States.
-US-registered investment companies play a major role in the US economy and financial markets, and a growing role in global financial markets.
-These funds managed \$28.9 trillion in total net assets at year-end 2022, largely on behalf of more than 120 million US retail investors.
-The industry has experienced robust growth over the past quarter century from asset appreciation and strong demand from households due to rising household wealth, the aging US population, and the evolution of employer-based retirement systems.
-US funds supply investment capital in securities markets around the world and are important investors in the US stock and municipal securities markets.
+US-registered investment companies play a major role in the US economy and financial markets and a growing role in global financial markets.
+These funds managed \$33.9 trillion in total net assets at year-end 2023, largely on behalf of more than 120 million US retail investors.
+The industry has experienced robust growth over the past quarter century from asset has experienced robust growth over the past quarter century from asset appreciation and strong demand from households due to rising household wealth, the aging US population, and the evolution of employer-based retirement systems.
+US funds supply investment capital in securities markets around the world and are important investors in the US stock, bond, and money markets.